Nice to meet you.

 Signature and CTA

 Any deal closing is deemed successful only when the document is signed after mutual agreement between the parties.
-The digital world today has almost done away with wet signatures and now looks up to e-signing documents with one click.
+The digital world today has almost eliminated wet signatures and is now embracing e-signing documents with one click.
 It is convenient and easy to use.

 65%

-of companies using pen and paper report collecting physical signatures add an entire day to their work process.
+of companies using pen and paper reports collecting physical signatures add an entire day to their work process.

 Source: MSB Docs